simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 The common denominator between different diet fanatics is to avoid processed foods.
 Eating whole, unprocessed foods is your guideline to lifelong healthy eating habits.
 I think vegetables, fruits, meats, fish, etc. are all fine as long as they have little to no processing.

-_in how?_
-Consider taking a quality multivitamin.
-Some people will argue healthy adults eating a healthy, balanced diet do not need one.
-They may be right.
-But if it isn't doing harm, why not hedge your bets?
-According to studies, a multivitamin may also have a positive effect on mental health.
-I specify a "quality" multivitamin for a reason.
-The government does not regulate the vitamin and supplement industry.
-Leading some companies to be inaccurate with the labels on their vitamin and supplement products.
-This is why you should choose a vitamin from a company you trust.

-Why unprocessed, whole foods?
+### Why unprocessed, whole foods?

 One reason, it is harder to overconsume calories when eating whole, unprocessed foods.
 By this I mean, snacking on strawberries instead of Oreos will likely lead to consuming fewer calories.

-Another reason why the guideline of unprocessed, whole foods is great?
+Want aother reason why the guideline of unprocessed, whole foods is great?
 The simplicity.
 It's pretty simple compared to the rules of some diets.
 I'm not saying it's easy to stick to, but simple and easy are two different things.
 The FDA requires nutrition labels, but they can be tricky to read.
 Sugar comes in many forms these days.
 A quick Google search will yield a massive list.
 There are also many kinds of oils out there.
 Some are perfectly healthy when eaten in moderation.
 Others, not so much.
 Moral of the story: it's much simple to stick with whole foods than to find healthy processed foods.

 While added sugars and oils make processed foods tasty.
-They add a ton of extra and unnecessary calories.
-Not only your body is negatively affected by added sugars and oils.
-Your brain, your gut biome, and sleep are as well.
+They add a ton of extra calories.
+Not only can your body is negatively affected by added sugars and oils.
+Your brain, your gut biome, and sleep may be as well.

 But fruits and vegetables contain sugar… So is it okay to consume them?
 There are people who argue it is not.
 For the diets of most people, I disagree.
 It's okay to consume fruits and vegetables.
 Here's a quote from a Harvard Health article on the topic: